-In the opinion of Bond Counsel, under existing law, interest on the Warrants (i) is and will continue to be excluded from gross income for federal income tax purposes if the County continues to comply with all requirements of the Internal Revenue Code that must be satisfied subsequent to the issuance of the Warrants in order that interest thereon be and remain excluded from gross income, and (ii) will not be an item of tax preference for purposes of the federal alternative minimum tax on individuals and corporations.
-Bond Counsel is also of the opinion that under existing law, interest on the Warrants is and will continue to be exempt from State of Alabama income taxation.
-See "TAX MATTERS" herein for further information and certain other federal tax consequences arising with respect to the Warrants.
+In the opinion of Bond Counsel, under existing law interest on the Series 2003-B Warrants (i) will be excluded from gross income for federal income tax purposes if the County complies with all requirements of the Internal Revenue Code that must be satisfied subsequent to the issuance of the Series 2003-B Warrants in order that interest thereon be and remain excluded from gross income, and (ii) will not be an item of tax preference for purposes of the federal alternative minimum tax on individuals and corporations.
+Bond Counsel is also of the opinion that under existing law interest on the Series 2003-B Warrants will be exempt from State of Alabama income taxation.
+See "TAX STATUS" herein for further information and certain other federal tax consequences arising with respect to the Series 2003-B Warrants.